-A true fast will produce Godly qualities like mercy that in Jewish society showed itself in.
-The freeing of those who are enslaved in one way or another.
-Care for those who are in physical need (the hungry and naked).
-The support of one's own family.
-And this quality will be rewarded by the Lord.
+A true fast will produce Godly qualities like mercy that in Jewish Society showed itself in the freeing of those who were enslaved in one way or another.
+Care for those who were in physical need (the hungry and naked).
+The support of one's own family and other such acts of mercy and kindness which would be rewarded by the Lord.

 - Mercy provides a great witness of one's faith.

-- God promises to heal the sadness of the soul (depression, anxiety) mercy is an antidote to depression.
+- God promises to heal the sadness of the soul (depression, anxiety) mercy being an antidote to depression.

 - The merciful become acceptable to God (how they share in His glory)